jualiasha/nord-ch/src/components/modal/README.md

 # My Modal

-This is a custom element that implements on &off toggle.
+This is a custom element that implements modal.
 It is built with [Lit](https://lit.dev/) and [TypeScript](https://www.typescriptlang.org/).

 ## Features

-- Supports three sizes: small, medium, and large
+- Built with dialog tag
-- Supports disabled and required states
+- Supports outside click, key Escape and close icon for close
-- Emits custom events for focus, blur, and change
 - Uses shadow DOM for style encapsulation

 ## Installation